+Commands

-Commands This section is arranged alphabetically by graph subcommand and documents all the families of graphs (e.g., twoway, bar, or box) and the graph management commands (e.g., graph drop or graph use).
+This section is arranged alphabetically by graph subcommand and documents all the families of graphs (e.g., twoway, bar, or box) and the graph management commands (e.g., graph drop or graph use).
 All references to this section appear in the text as bolded command names, e.g., [G-2] graph twoway.

-Options This section is arranged alphabetically by option type (e.g., marker_options or legend_options) and documents the options available to graph.
+This section is arranged alphabetically by option type (e.g., marker_options or legend_options) and documents the options available to graph.
 All references to this section appear in the text as bolded, italicized option names with options appended, e.g., [G-3] axis_label_options.

+Styles, concepts, and schemes

-Styles, concepts, This section is arranged alphabetically by style name and documents and schemes the valid arguments for graph options: e.g., colorstyle shows the valid arguments for graph options; e.g., colorstyle shows all the valid arguments for options that take a color.
+This section is arranged alphabetically by style name and documents the valid arguments for graph options; e.g., colorstyle shows all the valid arguments for options that take a color.
 Almost all references to this section appear in the text as bolded, italicized style names with style appended, e.g., [G-4] linestyle.
 Concept entries are the exception; these references appear in the text as bold text, such as [G-4] concept: lines or [G-4] schemes intro.

-Only the graph command is documented in this manual, though the statistical graph commands documented in [MV], [PSS], [R], [ST], [TE], [TS], and [XT] often refer to the Options and Styles and concepts sections of this manual.
+Only the graph command is documented in this manual, though the statistical graph commands documented in [BAYES], [IRT], [MV], [PSS], [R], [ST], [TE], [TS], and [XT] often refer to the Options and Styles and concepts sections of this manual.